-The CEO leads the Trust Leadership Team (Head Teachers and Central Team) (see appendix 1a).
-The CEO is accountable to the Board of Trustees for the performance of the TLT.
-The TLT contributes to key educational policy-making decisions, establishes collaborative projects and offers and receives mutual support and challenge.
-The CEO professionally line manages the TLT and holds them to account through effective performance management.
+The CEO leads the Heads Board.
+The Heads Board contributes to key educational policy-making decisions, establishes collaborative projects and offers and receives mutual support and challenge.
+The CEO professionally line manages the Heads and holds them to account through effective performance management.

-The CEO is the Accounting Officer (AO) for the Trust, and as such has a range of legal responsibilities through ESFA's Accounting Officer (on behalf of the Secretary of State), to DfE's Principal Accounting Officer for the discharge of their duties.
-The AO has personal responsibility to Parliament for the financial resources under the Trust's control.
-The AO must be able to assure Parliament, and the public, of high standards of probity in the management of public funds, particularly:
+A key part of the role of the CEO is as the Accounting Officer (AO) for the Trust.
+In this role the CEO has personal responsibility to Parliament for the financial resources under the Trust's control.
+As AO the CEO must be able to assure Parliament, and the public, of high standards of probity in the management of public funds, particularly: